-(A) Oath of office.
-Each member appointed to the Board of Trustees of the Stark State College district, before entering upon his or her official duties, shall take and subscribe to the following oath:

-I, (Name), promise and swear to support the Constitution of the United States and the constitution of this state and to honestly, faithfully, and impartially perform and discharge the duties of the office of Member, Board of Trustees, Stark State College district, to which I have been appointed, for the term beginning (Date) and ending at the close of business (Date).

-- (B) Compensation.
+- (A) Oath of office.
+Each member appointed to the Board of Trustees of the Stark State College district, before entering upon his or her official duties, shall take and subscribe to the following oath: - I, (Name), promise and swear to support the Constitution of the United States and the constitution of this state and to honestly, faithfully, and impartially perform and discharge the duties of the office of Member, Board of Trustees, Stark State College district, to which I have been appointed, for the term beginning (Date) and ending at the close of business (Date). - (B) Compensation.
 Trustees shall serve without compensation, but may be paid their necessary expenses when engaged in the business of the Board. - (C) Legal advisor.
 The Attorney General shall be the attorney for the Stark State College district and shall provide legal advice in all matters relating to its powers and duties. - (D) Communications.
 Communications relating to policy, sent or received by employed staff, shall be reported to the Board of Trustees by the President where appropriate. - (E) Public requests.
 The order of business at any regular or special meeting of the Board of Trustees shall include an opportunity for members of the public to address the Board, provided that the following regulations have been met: - (1) Any person desiring to bring a matter to the attention of the Board must submit a written request to the President not less than five working days prior to the regular or special meeting of the Board.
 Such request must include the subject to be brought before the Board and the name, address, and telephone number of each person who will participate in the presentation.

 - (2) Any individual or group that has followed the procedure stated above will be afforded time to address the Board on the subject designated.
 Each participant must state name and address upon addressing the Board. - (3) No more than five minutes per person and/or 15 minutes maximum shall be allotted for the entire presentation on a designated subject. - (4) Any person granted an appearance before the Board on a matter involving a Board employee shall be heard in Executive Session only. - (5) Disruptive conduct will not be permitted at any meeting of the Board nor will defamatory or abusive remarks be tolerated.
 Anyone who engages in such disruptive conduct shall be denied further speaking privileges and may be subject to removal by the Board Chair. - (6) The Board does not obligate itself to consider any request or proposal presented. - (F) Quorum.
-A majority of the Board shall constitute a quorum, but a majority vote of its whole membership shall be required to act on any matter.
+A majority of the sitting Board members present for a meeting shall constitute a quorum to act on any matter (i.e. if a nine-member board has two current vacancies, then four trustees must be present for a quorum to be achieved).
 Should a quorum not be present, a roll call shall be made and a notation made of those absent.
 The meeting can then be adjourned. - (G) Rules of order.
 Robert's Rules of Order shall be taken as the authority in the transaction of business should the procedure not be defined elsewhere by the Board of Trustees, the Ohio Department of Higher Education, or state statute. - (H) Order of business.
 The normal order of business shall be as shown.
 The Board may, however, alter the order of business by common consent of the members in order to accommodate the time schedule of guests or individual members of the Board: - (1) Call to order - (2) Recognition of visitors